 RYY Fellows will create lasting partnerships between the community, their host organizations, and their alma mater.
 Serving as role models and liaisons, they will engage college communities in substantial opportunities to contribute to the life of the Rochester community.

 Since its inception:

 - 55 RYY Fellows have completed a year of service in pursuit of the RYY mission at 37 different community partner organizations.

 - Half of the RYY Fellows have chosen to remain in Rochester following their service, whether to pursue graduate studies or to continue to work in the community.

-In the four years since RYY became an AmeriCorps VISTA project, it has:
+In the seven years since RYY became an AmeriCorps VISTA project, it has: